benjaminmckinley/Bookmarque-Website/README.md

 # Bookmarqué
-An online bookstore class project for Software Engineering (CSCI4050) Spring '21.
+An online bookstore project for a group Software Engineering course.
+5 members collaborated over the course of a semester using project management techniques and Agile methodology to create a full-stack MVT product.

+## Our Technology
+- Flask as the MVT tool and backend server
+- Jinja2 template engine
+- SQLAlchemy ORM tool
+- SCSS
+- MySQL
+- JavaScript

+# Setup

 ## Flask installation for your machine:
 https://flask.palletsprojects.com/en/1.1.x/installation/#installation